[wpforms id=”16350″]

 The legal minutia associated with loaner cars can be overwhelming for even the fittest of accident victims.
 After a loaner automobile crash, full medical and financial recovery will require a comprehensive and complete analysis of the facts revolving around the mishap.

-You will need a lawyer and his or her qualified staff to investigate the other driver.
-Most of all, your lawyer needs to know about the circumstances and scope of the permission to borrow the vehicle.
+You will need a lawyer and their qualified staff to investigate the other driver.
+Most of all, your lawyer needs to know the circumstances and scope of the permission to borrow the vehicle.
 For example, what was the relationship, if any, between the parties?
 Was a buddy driving you home in your car from a late night of drinking?
 Was your daughter running to the store to get you a pack of smokes?

-Most of all, you need someone who can also comprehensively analyze coverage for the other driver who was at fault.
+Most importantly, it would help if you had someone to analyze coverage for the other driver at fault comprehensively.
 Don’t forget that the first several days after an accident remain a critical period to protect your rights.
 Hire an excellent lawyer sooner rather than later is the key to a fair and just outcome in most of these cases!

 Who is paying for a loaner car accident means knowing what party you are and your rights in a given situation.
 Because paying for a loaner car or rental car accident raise so many of the same defenses and legal issues, we will conclude our discussion on loaner car accidents at the end.
-Next, we’ll discuss rental car agreements and collisions, and then we will cover some laws that overlap when it comes to these types of situations.
+Next, we’ll discuss rental car agreements and collisions, then cover some laws that overlap in these situations.

 Michael Ehline is the lead attorney of the Ehline Law Firm Personal Injury Attorneys APLC.
-He and his team make up the most trusted personal injury law firm in Southern California.
-Our Los Angeles based firm has helped hundreds of clients get back on their feet– in more ways than one.
+He and his team comprise southern California’smost trusted personal injury law firm Our Los Angeles-based firm has helped hundreds of clients get back on their feet– in more ways than one.

 There are many ways that we can accomplish this.
 Also, this includes using our decades of experience and training.
-Secondly, it provides our office’s format as a boutique law firm with a particular focus on our clients.
-Because we specialized in loaner and rental car accidents, we better understand how to best fight for our clients.
+Secondly, it provides our office’s format as a boutique law firm focusing on our clients.
+Because we specialize in loaner and rental car accidents, we better understand how to best fight for our clients.

 And yet, in others, this includes challenging negligent drivers who caused the accident.
 None of these aspects are comfortable– but that is what we are here for.
 Furthermore, Ehline Law can go toe to toe with anyone due to our experience in and out of court.